Suruthimeow13/jaundice-detection/README.md

 * User uploads an image of a newborn.
 * Flask receives and preprocesses the image.
 * The CNN model (`jaundice_model.keras`) predicts the probability of jaundice.
-* The result ("Normal" or "Jaundice") is displayed in the browser.
+* The result is displayed in the browser.
+* If the child has jaundice (severe) it let you know the nearby hospitals.

 ---